wenke1020/arangodb/Documentation/DocuBlocks/documentRevisionWarning.md

+@brief Old document revisions are not accessible by the user
 {% hint 'warning' %}
 When an existing document is updated or replaced, ArangoDB will write a new version of this document to the write-ahead logfile, regardless of the